bentomas/formz/formz/README.md

 The second role is to parse the data from the field.
 There are a two parts to this, as how you parse a field's value depends on if it is optional or required.
-For example, an optional text field might be an empty string, an optional checkbox might be `false`, and an optional select might be `option.None`.
+For example, an optional text field might be an empty string, an optional checkbox might be `False`, and an optional select might be `option.None`.
 So you need to provide two parse functions, one for when a field is required, and a second for when it's optional (and it uses the first one).